School of Graduate Studies

 (c) Research Involving Radioactive Materials, Recombinant DNA, or Biohazardous Materials

 Research involving radioactive materials, recombinant DNA, biohazardous materials, or certain highly toxic chemicals is also subject to state and federal regulations.
 All faculty, staff, and students that wish to conduct research with radioactive materials, recombinant DNA, biohazardous materials, or highly toxic chemicals must submit their research proposal to the Institutional Biosafety Committee for review and approval before the research can be started.
 For more information about the application and approval processes for these types of research projects, contact the USU Environmental Health and Safety Office.

-All doctoral (PhD, AUD, EdD) students are required to complete the Utah State University Responsible Conduct of Research course that is offered on the CITI website.
-This course is also required for students who are supported by funding for some federal agencies (NSF, USDA-NIFA).
+All doctoral (PhD, AUD, EdD) students who began their program after July 2013 are required to complete the Utah State University Responsible Conduct of Research course that is offered on the CITI website.
+All MS/A (thesis), MA, and MFA students who began their program after March 2020 are also required to complete this course.
+RCR training is also required for students who are supported by funding for some federal agencies (NSF, USDA-NIFA).
 Students who are supported by funding from NIH are required to complete a face to face component through the Division of Research Integrity and Compliance.

 3. Rights in Inventions

 It is the student’s responsibility to be aware of University policy in regard to rights in inventions.
 (Information is available from the Office of Research.)

 Maintaining the highest standards of academic honesty and research ethics is especially important at the graduate level, where students are expected to do original, scholarly work in preparation for future professional and academic roles.
 Academic dishonesty is defined in The Code of Policies and Procedures for Students at Utah State University (revised September 2009) Article VI, Section 1 to include cheating, falsification of information, and plagiarism.